ofri09bs/Phishing-URL-detector/README.md

 The model is trained on a dataset of URLs and employs a feature engineering process to identify suspicious patterns within the URL string itself, rather than relying on the website's content.

+*note*: because of the database I choose , the model is a bit racist to google links

+To use the python app , please put the model file (that will be created when you run the notebook) in the same folder as the python scrips.

 ## 🚀 Feature Engineering

 The core of this project is the extraction of a robust set of features from each URL.
 The primary features engineered for each URL include: